-Under the terms of the company's financing arrangements, its parent, Aigrette Financing Limited, guarantees unconditionally and irrevocably all the company's borrowings.

-As the Company does not operate separately to the Anglain Water Group, the Directors have undertaken a detailed review of the ability of the Group to meet its liabilities as they fall due for a period of at least 12 months from the date these financial statements are approved.
-This review assessed the liquidity requirements of the Group compared against the cash and facilities available to the Group as detailed below.
-In line with the assessment at March 2021, the review included a range of downside outcomes as a result of the macro-economic environment.
+Under the terms of the Company's financing arrangements, its parent, Aigrette Financing Limited (AFL) guarantees unconditionally and irrecoverably all the Company's borrowings.
+As the Company does not operate separately to the OAL group (the Group headed by Osprey Acquisitions Limited), the Directors have undertaken a detailed review of the OAL Group to meet its liabilities as they fall due for a period of at least 12 months from the date these financial statements are approved.

-The downside outcomes were assessed for liquidity and impacts on debt covenants that form a fundamental part of the single debt platform.
+The Directors have undertaken a detailed review to assess the liquidity requirements of the group compared against the cash and facilities available to the group, as detailed below.

+The review included a range of downside outcomes as a result of the macro-economic environment.
+Key updates since the previous assessment are as follows:

+• There continues to be considerable market volatility particularly in terms of energy, interest rates and inflation.

+• Higher inflation is improving gearing relative to RCV.

+These updates along with company specific changes have been incorporated into our latest forecast which has been approved by the Board.
+This forecast forms our base going concern assessment which looks at liquidity, profitability and debt covenants.

 Anglian Water Services Limited has a single debt platform (sometimes known as a "common terms" or "CTA" debt platform) that has been structured so as to align with, and enhance, the regulatory protections contained in the Water Industry Act 1991 and Anglian Water's Licence (an "Aligned Debt Programme").
 Aligned Debt Programmes operate on a single covenant package and shared security and intercreditor arrangement that binds all debt providers.